Alfresco/alfresco-ng2-components/docs/user-guide/aae-extensions.md

 ### Create a custom form widget

-First let's create a basic form widget and call it `Custom Editor`:
+To begin,  create a basic form widget and call it `Custom Editor`:

 ![custom form widget](../docassets/images/aae-form-widget.png)